 These types of innocent mistakes occur every single day on Philadelphia’s roads.
 In addition, on the beltways around the city, you can get compressed into a pack of cars and be zooming along above the speed limit without even planning on it.

 When you receive a ticket after being stopped by a patrol officer, or have one mailed to you as a result of speed traps or a camera’s work at an intersection, you can conclude that you are guilty of your offense and peacefully mail in your fine and thus admit your guilt.

 However, you should realize that there might have been an error when your speed was recorded, and those errors might soon multiply if the new speed cameras are put into effect in Pennsylvania.
 These cameras have been heavily criticized for inaccuracy and a lack of testing by retired law enforcement officers, who see them as simply an easy way for states to balance their budgets with little regard for accuracy.

 One prominent case in Maryland involved a truck getting a ticket for traveling 57 mph in a 25-mph zone, yet the video from the camera showed the truck at a complete stop!

 This is just one example of the type of errors that can occur.
 So, before you drop that envelope in the mail or pay online, reflect on your options.
 If you engage a good Speeding Ticket Attorney in Pennsylvania , you might be able to challenge your ticket in several ways.

-If you have been involved in an accident you may want to consult with a team Philly accident attorney instead who will guide you with your personal injury case.
+If you have been involved in an accident you may want to consult with a lawyer for accident instead who will guide you with your personal injury case.